MDirafan/MDirafan/README.md

 - 👋 Hi, I’m MD Irafan.
-- 👀 I’m interested in Software and learning new Technologies to work them to improve my self.
+- 👀 I’m interested in Software and learning new Technologies to work them to improve my self (skils).
 - 🌱 I’m currently learning HTML,CSS,JavaScript,React (Frontend).
 - 💞️ I’m looking to collaborat with new people and learning new thing.
 - 📫 How to reach me:- I'm Also share my social media details you can ping me msg there.